 Furthermore, in recent years, the mindsets of employees have shifted.
 Personnel no longer feel the need to work, as experienced by previous generations, but instead seek a desire to want to work, often for specific organizations.
 More frequently, employees look for roles which offer progression, autonomy, and learning.

-Conversely, companies are aware of the need to create work environments employees want to be in, not ones they feel they need to be in.
+As a result, companies are aware of the need to create work environments employees want to be in, not ones they feel they need to be in.
 To combat “the great resignation”, the need to provide adequate employee experience is growing.

 The need for adaptive processes comes with a need for an adaptive workforce.
 The most effective way to enable employees to adapt is to offer on-the-job training.
 Due to advancing technological progress, the choice of available roles will morph in the coming decades, creating an urgency in upskilling the workforce.
 A study by McKinsey revealed that more than 1 in 16 employees may need to switch occupations by 2030, with job growth more heavily concentrated in high skilled jobs.
 Middle and low-skilled roles will decline, in part due to processes such as automation.